DizNicolasAmor/interviews-practice/CSS.md

 - **Inline has the highest priority**.
 It overrides the other styles.
 - **Internal or Embedded stands second** in the priority list and overrides the styles in the external style sheet.
 - **External style sheets have the least priority**.
 If there are no styles defined either in the inline or internal style sheet then external style sheet rules are applied for the HTML tags.

+### What is the Box model?

+The Box model is used to define the design and layout of CSS elements.
+The web browser renders every element as a rectangular box according to the CSS box model.
+Its elements are:

+- **Margin**: it is the area surrounding the border.
+It is transparent.
+- **Border**: it is the area between the box’s padding and margin.
+- **Padding**: it is the space around the content area and within the border box.
+It is transparent.
+- **Content**: it represents the content like text, images or other media content.

 <a name="frameworks"/>